diego1q2w/drop-box-it/README.md

 within the src directory got synchronized to the destination one, and if you add, change or remove any of the files you'll see how they get synchronized too.
 Feel free of course to use any `src` directory is a CLI after all, you can update that value from the `docker-compose.yml` and then in the `drop` service update the `command`.

+The body of the request is compressed in order to safe band width.

 ### Run

 In order to run tests and linting